There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

-To be clear, I do not know exactly who is at fault here.
-However, the performance from Mike Vogel gave his character away almost as soon as we met him.
+The performance from Mike Vogel gave his character away almost as soon as we met him.
 The plot of this movie—and definitely the trailer—will make you pretty certain who the antagonist is before you even meet him.
 You will have a pretty good guess, but you will not be one hundred percent certain.
-Then Mike Vogel shows up on screen and any doubt regarding who the antagonist is will vanish shortly after he starts talking.
+Then Mike Vogel showed up on screen and any doubt regarding who the antagonist was will vanish.

-Maybe this was all the fault of Mike Vogel, or perhaps he did exactly what the director wanted from him.
-I honestly do not know which of those last statements is true, but it does not really matter, does it?
-The result was a performance so blatant that it gave away the identity of the antagonist in a movie where the whole point was supposed to be trying to figure that out that very thing.
-Does the film end with him as the antagonist?
-I am not going to say here, but know this: either he is the antagonist and the filmmakers gave it away almost immediately, or the entire movie blatantly pointed at one thing only to make a lazy, unjustified switch at the end.
-Would you say either of those options would make for a good thriller?
+Maybe this was all the fault of Mike Vogel, or perhaps he did exactly what the director wanted from him, but it does not really matter, does it?
+The result was a performance so blatant that it gave away the identity of the antagonist in a movie in which the whole mystery was about figuring out exactly that.
+Did the movie end with him as the antagonist, or was it all just a misdirect?
+I am not going to answer that here, but know that he either was the antagonist and the filmmakers gave it away almost immediately, or the entire movie blatantly pointed at one thing only to make a lazy, unjustified switch at the end.
+Neither of those two options would make for an interesting mystery.

 Grade: D+ (67pts)

-I really think that the filmmakers had a good idea here.
-The movie was about a woman who woke up after an accident with amnesia.
-She had no memory of who she was or what her life was like before the accident, but she learned that she had a husband who was supportive, told her whatever he could of her past, and was at her side to help her through it all.
-Then she began to doubt whether everything she had been told was true, and began to suspect that her husband may have been hiding something—possibly even being dangerous.
-It was an idea that could have made for a really effective thriller, but the filmmakers did a poor job of bringing that idea to the screen.
+I thought the filmmakers had a good premise here.
+The movie was about a woman who got in an accident and woke up with amnesia.
+She had no memory of who she was or what her life was like before the accident, but she learned that she had a husband who was supportive, who told her whatever he could of her past, and who was at her side to help her through it all.
+Then she began to doubt whether everything she had been told was true, and she began to suspect that her husband may have been hiding something.
+It was a premise that could have made for a really effective thriller, but the filmmakers did a poor job of bringing that premise to the screen.

-Fortunately, Brenda Song delivered a convincing performance in the lead role, and the movie left a number of questions unanswered until the end of the movie—which helped build some mystery and suspense.
-However, there was one part of this story that was blatantly revealed—if it was not a lazy misdirection—way too early in the movie.
-The identity of the antagonist was the whole point of the movie, and the filmmakers ruined it almost immediately.
-It was not helped by the less than subtle performance from Mike Vogel, and all together made for a pretty predictable movie.
-This premise had potential, but despite this movie’s minor strengths, the filmmakers dropped the ball here in a pretty big way.
+Fortunately, Brenda Song delivered a convincing performance in the lead role, and the movie left a number of questions unanswered until the end of the movie—which helped build a mystery and suspense.
+However, there was one part of this story that was made really obvious way too early in the movie.
+The identity of the antagonist was the whole point of the movie, and the filmmakers ruined it almost immediately—that or it was a lazy misdirect, but either way it removed all of my interest in that part of the mystery.
+This movie had potential, and it had some strengths, but I thought the filmmakers really dropped the ball with it anyway.